DWP announces improvements to landlord payments

 - a claimant has continually underpaid their rent over a period of time, and they have accrued arrears of an amount equal to or more than one month’s rent

-- any of the other Tier 1 and Tier 2 APA factors apply
+- any of the other Tier 1 and Tier 2 Alternative Payment Arrangements (APA) factors apply

-- where a claimant was previously in receipt of Housing Benefit and it was paid to their private landlord, a managed payment to landlord can be considered providing the claimant continues to meet the Tier 1 or Tier 2 APA factors.
+- where a claimant was previously in receipt of Housing Benefit and it was paid directly to their private landlord, an MPL can be considered providing the claimant continues to meet the Tier 1 or Tier 2 APA factors.
 This is part of the conversation Universal Credit staff will have with the claimant at the start of the claim.